dgerosa/machinelearning4physics_bicocca_2024/README.md

 ## Exams

 Each lecture has an exercise at the end (actually, most of the time in class is dedicated to completing these problems!).
 At the end of the class, you will have to submit your codes showcasing what you've done on these problems.
 There will not be oral exams.
+There will not be grades, only a passed / not passed statement.

-To submit your code, register on github.com, create a new, **private** repository called `machinelearning4physics_bicocca_2024`, and upload your files, and share it with me (`dgerosa`) and Giulia (`gfumagalli`).
-Detailed instructions are available [here](examsubmission.md)
+To submit your code, register on github.com, create a new **private** repository called `machinelearning4physics_bicocca_2024_solutions`, upload your files, and share it with the two of us (usernames `dgerosa` and `gfumagalli`).
+See [here for detailed instructions](examsubmission.md).

+Exams will be cleared according to the nominal calendare available on the student service website.

 ## Careful...